Thomasbulls/Countdown-Timer/README.md

 # Countdown-Timer
-small js project about new year eve countdown timer
+This small JS project creates a new year eve countdown timer for 2022.
+It can also be modified for birthday or anniversary countdown timer.